-This is not harmful, but it would be best to lessen the amount so their little system doesn’t have work so hard.
-Now, the undigested fiber is not a cause for worry, but it is a good indicator to cut back (not cut out) their daily banana intake.
+Fiber strings in baby poop isn’t a cause for concern, but it is a good indicator to cut back (not cut out) their daily banana intake.

 Once your baby old enough for finger foods, bananas make a great option!

 If the child is crawling or toddling, there is also a possibility of the black strings being hair or thread of some kind.
 Remember, children put just about anything they can get their hands on in their mouths!

 So, if they find a piece of string from a blanket or some hair that fell off the hairbrush, they will likely put it in their mouth.
 Since your baby’s body doesn’t digest things like hair or threads, they just pass through and come out the other end.